lbenzzineaws-spring/backend/README.md

-# Rewards Point API - backend By Latif Benzzine
+# Rewards Points API - backend By Latif Benzzine

-Rewards Point API is a REST API to calculate the amount of points earned per customer, per transaction, per month, per trimester (Three consecutive months) as well as total rewards point earneed by the Customer.
+Rewards Points API is a REST API to calculate the amount of points earned per customer, per transaction, per month, per trimester (Three consecutive months) as well as total rewards point earneed by the Customer.

 ## Technolgies used